 1. Mash banana with a fork till a purée.

-2. Whisk egg works with 20g sugar till light and fluffy.
+2. Whisk egg yolks with 20g sugar till light and fluffy.
 Add salt and oil, whisk till evenly combined.

 3. Add in mashed banana and mix further.
 Then add in the vanilla extract.